ralphcase/newmarketchurch.breezechms/README.md

 I like virtualenvwrapper to make it easier to work with virtual environments.
 See https://pypi.org/project/virtualenvwrapper-win/.

-Development and use has been done with Jupiter Lab.
+Development and use has been done with Jupyter Lab.
 See https://jupyter.org/install for installation instructions.

 The scripts use pandas dataframes to work with the data.
 See https://pandas.pydata.org/.